GECKODocs/docs2/docs/system_settings.md

 #### Enable Task Chart on Dashboard
 If you want to enable the Task Status Timeline chart on the dashboard, check this box.

+#### Enable File Request
+If you want to enable the file request feature within tasks, check this box.

 ### Reports